 — Peter Senge

 Society loves to develop and replicate structured and isolated ways of thinking, from the hypothesis-to-outcome structure of scientific investigations, through to the hyper-structured and inflexible departments of Government.
 We have designed systems of silos that do not connect to the bigger picture.
 These isolated systems butt against each other, creating rigid, linear perspectives of problems and limited approaches to solving them.
 Here’s the thing: problems never exist in isolation, they are always surrounded by other problems.
 The more you can comprehend the granulation and context of a problem, the greater your chances are of finding a truly effective solution.
 The good news is that undoing linear and rigid thinking is pretty easy.
-Embracing a systems approach will help you evolve problems into solutions.
+Conscious Leaders embrace a systems approach to evolve problems into solutions.

 A systems approach is an incredibly powerful thinking tool for addressing and working towards eradicating problems.
 Thankfully, humans naturally have a curious and intuitive understanding of complex, dynamic and interconnected systems that make up the world around us.
 So, it’s really not that hard to re-wire the thinking codes from linear to expanded, from 1-dimensional to 3-dimensional thinking.
-Doing so allows us to think through the problems we are trying to solve.
+Conscious Leaders realise this allows us to think through the problems we are trying to solve.
 If we really want to address the complex, chaotic, and incredibly urgent global social and environmental issues at play, we must overcome the reductionist perspective.
 Let’s build thinking and doing systems that work for all.
 Right now, there are no shortage of big complex messy social, political and environmental problems that need to be addressed.
-Taking a systems approach allows for a dynamic and intimate understanding of the elements and agents at play within the problem arena.
-Enabling us to identify opportunities for solutions.
+Taking a systems approach allows for a dynamic and intimate understanding of the elements and agents at play within the problem arena, enabling us to identify opportunities for solutions.
+Together we rise!

 “Emergence notices the way small actions and connections create complex systems, patterns that become ecosystems and societies.”